Manage data securely. Create value. Minimize risks.

 🏆 Building Trust:

-• Organizations that deploy DLM transparently and consistently strengthen the trust of customers, partners, and supervisory authorities.
+Organizations that deploy DLM transparently and consistently strengthen the trust of customers, partners, and regulatory authorities.

-• Certificates and evidence (e.g., ISO 27001, BSI C5) can be actively used in marketing and sales.
+Certificates and attestations (e.g., ISO 27001, BSI C5) can be actively utilized in marketing and sales.

-• Participation in industry initiatives and security networks strengthens the organization's image.
+Participation in industry initiatives and security networks enhances reputation.

 🔒 Data Protection & Compliance: